 The key to choosing the best popup tent is to aim for that quality section of the market – with a few exceptions – where you'll get a quality shelter that'll serve you well for years to come.
 Size is also a vital consideration, as well as weight if you plan to travel far with your popup, but for longer hiking trips you'll be best served with a dedicated (and frankly more packable) backpacking tent.

 Best pop up tents: our expert pick

 - Pop up tents are at their best when they offer a decent amount of space to sleep and store gear, and have some form of airflow control or ventilation, coupled with a way to stop the early morning sun from waking you up at 6am and baking your tent instantly.

-Choosing the best pop up tent for you
+How to choose the best pop up tent

 Better materials, proper construction methods and rigorous testing means that the best pop up tents now stand up in bad weather.
 Most of them also pitch so fast, you’ll feel like you’re in the Matrix.
 While speed is the biggest advantage with a pop up tent, there are still some pitfalls to watch out for…

 Choosing the right size of instant tent is key, as the increased bulk of a four-man pop up tent over a two-man is considerable.
 Also bear in mind that the best pop up tents tend to pack down into a large disc, which is fine for lugging back to the carpark from the festival, but unsuitable for longer walks, especially in any kind of wind.

 Although many of the newest pop up tents are rigorously tested to resist wind, the fact that they’re based on flexible fibreglass poles does mean they’re at a disadvantage in full-on conditions, especially high winds.
 In short, be wary of winter use.